TamerTas/kubernetes/docs/proposals/config_data.md

 	}
 ```

-A new API resource selector (ResourceSelector) will be added to select objects and fields from those objects
+A new API resource selector (``ConfigDataSelector``) will be added to select objects and fields from those objects
 for consuming API resources through the downward API.

 ``Registry`` interface will be added to accompany the ``ConfigData`` resource.
-``ConfigData`` information will be stored in ``etcd`` by default.

 ### Volume Source